skip-mev/connect/providers/websockets/README.md

 * [OKX](./okx/README.md) - OKX is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 OKX is a **primary data source** for the oracle.
 * [ByBit](./bybit/README.md) - ByBit is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 ByBit is a **primary data source** for the oracle.
 * [Kraken](./kraken/README.md) - Kraken is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 Kraken is a **primary data source** for the oracle.
+* [Huobi](./huobi/README.md) - Huobi is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
+Huobi is a **primary data source** for the oracle.